codewithmanuu/prime-number-fetcher/readme.md

 # Prime Number Fetcher

-CAUTION ---- If you cloned the repo. please follow the readme file to setup this project on your local machine
+CAUTION ---- Please follow this readme file to setup this project on your local machine

 This project is a simple web application built with Django that allows users to input a number and receive a list of all prime numbers up to that number.
 The limit of the input number is 100 you can change it by updating the LIMIT in .env file